-Distribution and occurrence: World: 45 genera, c.
-700 species, tropical & subtropical regions.
+Distribution and occurrence: World: c.16 genera, c.
+435 species, tropical & subtropical regions.
 Australia: 4 genera, c.24 species, W.A., N.T. (native and doubtfully naturalised), S.A., Qld., N.S.W., Norfolk Is.

 Angiosperm Phylogeny Website (Family: Capparaceae, Order: Brassicales)

-Several are cultivated as garden plants, especially species of Cleome (spider flowers), and occasionally species of Capparis and Polanisia.
 The pickled flower buds of Capparis spinosa L. (called capers) are used for garnishing or seasoning.
 Species of Apophyllum and Capparis are hosts for the larvae of the Caper White Butterfly, Anaphaeis java teutonia.

 | ||Key to the genera|| |

-|2||Plants always leafy, leaves mostly more than 15 mm long, or if less then ovate to broad-ovate; flowers bisexual; berry many-seeded||Capparis|
+|1||Plants always leafy, leaves mostly more than 15 mm long, or if less then ovate to broad-ovate; flowers bisexual; berry many-seeded||Capparis|

 |Plants often apparently leafless, leaves usually present on new growth but less than 15 mm long and more or less linear; flowers unisexual, plants dioecious; berry 1- or 2-seeded||Apophyllum|